Walid Farooqi, MBBS

 Dr. Palasz is currently involved in research investigating the influence of increasing heat exposure and its serious consequences on human health.
 She aims to improve our understanding of the underlying pathways which lead to severe damage, particularly in the human brain.
 Dr. Palasz is passionate about improving emergency medicine on a global scale and providing sustainable care in lower to middle income countries.

-Dekeya previously worked at NYC Health + Hospitals/Bellevue, where she was served as an Injury Prevention Coordinator and Research Coordinator in the Department of Surgery, Division of Trauma.
+Dekeya previously worked at NYC Health + Hospitals/Bellevue, where she served as the Injury Prevention Coordinator and Research Coordinator in the Department of Surgery, Division of Trauma.
 She helped gather prospective data on traffic-related pedestrian and bicyclist injuries and she has co-authored publications in the Journal of Trauma, American Journal of Public Health, and Pediatric Emergency Care.
 She helped to establish Bellevue’s robust injury prevention program by implementing educational initiatives based on seriousness, frequency of events, and need.
 She is also a Nationally Registered Paramedic and works per diem for a Brooklyn-based ambulance service.

 In her new role, Dekeya will have day-to-day oversight of the Research Assistant (RA) Program including recruitment, credentialing, scheduling, and support.
 She will also be responsible for concurrent research submissions to the Protocol Review and Monitoring Committee/Institutional Review Board (PRMC/ IRB) for Emergency Medicine.
 She will support Dr. Junaid Razzak’s office and the rest of the Emergency Medicine Research team.